-In September of 2017, Equifax announced it experienced a data breach, which impacted the personally identifiable information of approximately 147 million people.
+A $425 Million class action settlement has been agreed on with Equifax over a massive data breach that took place several years ago.
+In September 2017 Equifax announced it experienced a data breach, which impacted the personally identifiable information of approximately 147 million people in the United States.
 A federal court approved a class action Settlement that

 resolves lawsuits brought by consumers after the data breach.
 Equifax denied any wrongdoing and no